10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

 9. Cardiff State Beach

-Another one of the best tide pools in San Diego is Cardiff State Beach.
-These tide pools are located about thirty minutes north of La Jolla in Cardiff-by-the-Sea, a small, quiet little seaside community that you’d miss if you blink — it’s nestled right between Encinitas and Solana Beach.
+Another top tide pool in San Diego is Cardiff State Beach.
+These beautiful tide pools are located about thirty minutes north of La Jolla in Cardiff-by-the-Sea.
+This small, quiet little seaside community that you’d miss if you blink is nestled right between Encinitas and Solana Beach.

-The tide pools here comprise 45-million-year-old sedimentary rocks containing embedded clam fossils, a fascinating and rare sight you won’t see at any other local tide pools.
-They are located on the south end of the beach in a spot called Seaside Beach.
+The tide pools here comprise 45-million-year-old sedimentary rocks containing embedded clam fossils, a fascinating and rare sight you won’t see at other local tide pools.
+They are located at the south end of the beach, at a spot called Seaside Beach.
 At low tides, the flat rocks that make up Table Top Reef become exposed, which is super cool to walk on.
 Find them south of Lifeguard Tower 10.

 10. Swami’s State Beach, Encinitas

 This Encinitas beach has long been a haven for surfers and is known for its excellent surf break.
-Located just north of Cardiff, it has a substantial reef formation with fascinating marine life that becomes visible during low and minus tides.
+Swami’s State Beach is located just north of Cardiff.
+It has a substantial reef formation with fascinating marine life that becomes visible during low and minus tides.

-What to look for: Octopuses, crabs, brittle stars, starfish, sea hares, and sea cucumbers.
+What you’ll see: Octopuses, crabs, brittle stars, starfish, sea hares, and sea cucumbers.

 Bonus: Year-Round Tide Pools at Birch Aquarium

 You can see San Diego tide pools year-round at Birch Aquarium at Scripps, the public outreach arm for the world-famous Scripps Institution of Oceanography.
-When people ask me where to see tide pools during the summer, this is where I send them.
+When people ask me where to see tide pools during the summer, I send them here.

-Tide Pool Plaza is located on the back patio, which also happens to sport panoramic Pacific Ocean views over La Jolla Shores Beach.
+Tide Pool Plaza is situated on the back patio, which also offers panoramic views of the Pacific Ocean over La Jolla Shores Beach.
 Under docents’ supervision, you can safely touch some of the sea life, like a sea anemone or hermit crab.
-Be sure to use the nearby hand washing stations to wash your hands before (to wash off lotions or hand sanitizer) and after touching.
+Be sure to use the nearby hand washing stations to wash off lotions or hand sanitizer before and after touching.

-What to look for: Rare California abalone live in these tide pools, which are difficult to see in the wild.
-There are also usually sea anemones, sea stars, hermit crabs, and sea hares.
+What you’ll see: Rare California abalone live in these tide pools, which are difficult to see in the wild.
+There are also usually anemones, sea stars, hermit crabs, and sea hares.
 You’ll want to check the daily schedule for tide pool feedings.
-Also, they usually lead some fun tide pooling tours during the winter season.
+Also, they typically lead fun tide-pooling tours during the winter season.

 How to get there: The address is 2300 Expedition Way, La Jolla, CA 92037.
 The aquarium has a lot with free three-hour parking for guests.
 It does fill up, so arrive early.
-Otherwise, you can find street parking nearby, but be careful that some areas are marked for UC San Diego permit holders.
+Otherwise, you can find street parking nearby, but be careful, as some areas are marked for UC San Diego permit holders.

-Things to Know Before You Go Tide Pooling
+Things to Know Before Visiting San Diego’s Best Tide Pools

-Taking precautions is the only way to have a safe and enjoyable tide pooling adventure.
+Taking precautions is the only way to have a safe and enjoyable experience.

-- Wear close-toed shoes with a good grip, as the tide pool rocks can get slippery when wet.
-Also, wear clothing and footwear that can get wet, as it’s likely that you’ll get wet.
-Flip flops are a terrible idea — you’ll need more traction.
+• Wear close-toed shoes with a good grip, as the tide pool rocks can get slippery when wet.
+Also, wear clothing and footwear that can get wet, as it’s likely that you’ll get soaked.
+Flip-flops are a terrible idea because they provide insufficient traction.
 But always remember to tread lightly.

-- Your shoes should be sturdy enough to withstand a bit of rock scrambling, and it’s always a good idea to bring along a towel, a change of dry clothes, or extra shoes.
+• Your shoes should be sturdy enough to withstand some rock scrambling.
+It’s also a good idea to bring along a towel, a change of dry clothes, or extra shoes.

-- If this is your first tide pooling experience, you might want to bring a tide pool guide book.
+• If this is your first tide pooling experience, you should bring a tide pool guidebook.
 It’s great to observe the unique creatures you find, but it can be even more exciting to learn exactly what the animals are and how they got there.
-And don’t forget to bring a camera – tide pools and their residents can be very colorful!
+And don’t forget to bring a camera, tide pools and their residents can be very colorful.

 Frequently Asked Questions About Tide Pools in San Diego